+Support Requirement

-Support The AMLACOlly estructure tacyss balthe AMLACOM shall be appointed annually by the Board of Directors.
+The AMLACOIMeSecretaeys:balthe AMLACOM shall be appointed annually by the Board of Directors.

-Requirement Send(3)geoalcatal termstering ree (3) banking days before the meeting.

-Send Minutes of the Meeting not later than ten (10) banking days

-- from Ease date ober her had been we for a maximum tenure of nine years.
-Any extension beyond n - Maintencommute of and the instantion of a provident be and the provident of the provident of the minimum of the m
+- Send(3)g@aalcdanleadstethsree (3) banking days before the meeting. - Send Minutes of the Meeting not later than ten (10) banking days from the date of the meeting for a maximum tenure of nine years.
+Any extension beyond r - Maintencomonitien fand than justifications कड़ pronsided by prolings hall be articulated in the min

-Quorum/ Majority Votes Meetings may be held in any designated area whereby a quorum may be physical established, or interactive participation, by whatever means, by Committee members is achieved. b.
-The presence of a majority of members shall constitute a quorum, provided that the Chair or the Vice Chair is among those present. c.
+Quorum/ Majority Votes

+- a.
+Meetings may be held in any designated area whereby a quorum may be physical established, or interactive participation, by whatever means, by Committee members is achieved. - b.
+The presence of a majority of members shall constitute a quorum, provided that the Chair or the Vice Chair is among those present. - c.
 Voting on committee matters shall be on one member-one vote basis.
-Where a quorum is present, a simple majority vote of all members present shall constitute an official action of the AML/CFTMC (AMLCC). d.
-As a general rule, AML/CFTMC (AMLCC) decisions are only valid when such are made during regular meetings.
-However, on instances when a regular meeting cannot be held, or an AML/CFTMC (AMLCC) action is immediately necessary, a committee decision secured either via routing or email shall be deemed valid upon concurrence of the majority of members, one of whom must be the Chair's or the Vice Chair's .
+Where a quorum is present, a simple majority vote of all members present shall constitute an official action of the AMLACOM. - d.
+As a general rule, AMLACOM decisions are only valid when such are made during regular meetings.
+However, on instances when a regular meeting cannot be held, or an AMLACOM action is immediately necessary, a committee decision secured either via routing or email shall be deemed valid upon concurrence of the majority of members, one of whom must be the Chair.
 Such decisions must then be presented for confirmation in the immediately following regular meeting.

-Meeting Schedule The AMLACOM shall hold regular meetings every 2 months, and such additional times as may be necessary to discharge its duties and responsibilities.
-Members may attend the meetings via video- conferencing, and such attendance shall be duly recorded and considered as if physically present at the meeting.
-Performance Assessment The AMLACOM shall perform an annual self-assessment of the performance of its functions.
-Charter Review The AMLACOM shall review annually AMLCC Charter to reassess its adequacy, incorporate best practices and propose necessary changes thereto.
-Reporting to the Board The AMLACOM shall report to the Board on a periodic basis its actions and dispositions for notation, confirmation, and/or approval including the results of its assessment of performance of its functions.
-Interaction with other Committees As needed
+The AMLACOM shall hold regular meetings every 2 months, and such additional times as may be necessary to discharge its duties and responsibilities.
+Members may attend the meetings via video-conferencing, and such attendance shall be duly recorded and considered as if physically present at the meeting.

+The AMLACOM shall perform an annual self-assessment of the performance of its functions.

+The AMLACOM shall review annually AMLACOM Charter to reassess its adequacy, incorporate best practices and propose necessary changes thereto.

+The AMLACOM shall report to the Board on a periodic basis its actions and dispositions for notation, confirmation, and/or approval including the results of its assessment of performance of its functions.